 For now, I mostly use this site for temporary projects, testing designs I'm creating for other sites, experimenting with blog software that, again, I'm using for other sites, and putting up occasional family photos or videos.
 Some day I might do more, but for now, this is mostly a place-holder.
 My apologies if somehow you've surfed here.

-But it occurred to me a year or so ago that because I set up a domain name with my Orthodox name, "Theophan," some people might surf here looking not for me, but for my namesake, St. Theophan the Recluse.
+But it occurred to me several years ago that because I set up a domain name with my Orthodox name, "Theophan," some people might surf here looking not for me, but for my namesake, St. Theophan the Recluse.
 So I thought I'd offer a little bit of information about him.

 My Encounter with St. Theophan the Recluse